 As a hardy, biennial plant, it can be grown twice a year.
-Before you plant, add nutrient-dense compost and organic matter, around two to four inches, or a thin layer of well-aged manure into the soil.
+Before you plant, add nutrient-dense compost and organic matter, around 2 – 4 inches, or a thin layer of well-aged manure into the soil.

 For a summer harvest, you’ll need to start broccoli seeds indoors around six weeks before the last spring frost.
 If you’re sowing the seeds outdoors, you can do so around two or three weeks before the last frost.

 Broccoli seeds are capable of germinating in soil temperatures as low as 40 degrees Fahrenheit, but they will thrive in warmer soil.